Freedom of Information and Public Access

 Section 7 of the Freedom of Information Act requires Directorates to provide a public statement about the structure and functions of the Directorate.

-Information about EPD, its functions, organisational structure, and legislative responsibilities can be found in the yearly annual report, as well as in the “Contact Us” page of this site.
+Information about EPSDD, its functions, organisational structure, and legislative responsibilities can be found in the yearly annual report, as well as in the “Contact Us” page of this site.
 You can find these documents by clicking here.

 Section 8 – Directorate Publications and Manuals

 Section 8 of the Freedom of Information Act requires Directorates to make available a list of all publically accessible publications and manuals.
-EPD has a great many publications available around the many functions of the Directorate.
+EPSDD has a great many publications available around the many functions of the Directorate.
 Many of these applications can be found on this website, or you can contact us by emailing to EPDFOI@act.gov.au or phoning 13 22 81.